rantav/go-archetype/README.md

 go-archetype is a tool for creating project archetypes.

-If you or your company create new projects and you want all these projects to preserve a similar structure or simply create a good starting point for other develoeprs, use go-archetype to define project archtypes (tempaltes).
+If you or your company create new projects and you want all these projects to preserve a similar structure or simply create a good starting point for other develoeprs, use go-archetype to define project archtypes (templates).

 ## Concept